nwee/Sample-Programs/[C#] Colorwall Client Application/README.txt

 This program was created during my internship in S1T2.

+This script was used in conjunction with the Unity Game Engine to run the project.

 The purpose of the program was to receive signal input from the SICK TIM5xx Laser device when a ball is thrown past, and respond with a visual indicator at the detected coordinate.
 The visual indicator would be in the form of a temporary color explosion animation with text overlayed from user tweets or a tablet input.

 The background features multiple pictures that change over time with new pictures sent via tweets or from a database.